 Densely populated Barcelona is the ideal starting point for the compact and livable city of the future.
 Instead, Rueda describes metropolises with sprawling suburbs as urban deserts devoid of life.
 For example, Vancouver has only a tiny center surrounded by a 200-kilometer-wide metropolitan region crammed with single-family homes.
 “These distances are too great to introduce an efficient public transportation network.
 This no longer has anything to do with cities.”
 The goal, he said, must be to transform these “suburbias” into cities of their own that function according to the principles mentioned above.
 “Each city is unique.
 The urban model with the four components serves as a theoretical basis to examine the complex realities of each city individually, and the superblocks provide the framework.”

-In this context, the concept of superblocks harks back to the spirit of a visionary urban development project from the mid-19th century.
+The concept of the superblocks dates back to the spirit of a visionary urban development project from the mid-19th century.
 At that time, Barcelona commissioned Catalan engineer and planner Ildefons Cerdà to create space for its rapidly growing population.
 Thousands of people flocked to the city from the countryside during industrialization to work in the newly built factories.
 They lived cramped and in poor hygienic conditions behind Barcelona’s city walls, and countless fell ill and died of cholera.
 Cerdà had the city wall demolished and paved the way for modern Barcelona with the new city “Eixample” (Catalan for “extension”), a planned city with a square street grid, which visitors today send to friends and family as a postcard motif.

 For each block of houses, Cerdà planned green, publicly accessible courtyards that would extend in all directions.
 To do this, he precisely calculated the width and height of the blocks to ensure optimal lighting and ventilation conditions.
 But Cerdà was never able to implement his progressive plan fully, many ridiculed his ideas, and the concept eventually failed for political reasons.
 More than 160 years later, Barcelona’s housing blocks have grown skyward; instead of green parks, there are built-up courtyards, all privately owned.
 “The superblock model is Cerdà’s plan translated into the 21st century,” Rueda says.
 “Cerdà understood at the time that an orthogonal street network was the most efficient way to organize a city.”